Cannabis (drug): Kief

-Kief is a powder, rich in trichomes, which can be sifted from the leaves, flowers and fruits of cannabis plants and either consumed in powder form or compressed to produce cakes of hashish.
-The word "kif" derives from colloquial Arabic كيف ar, meaning pleasure.
+Kief is a powder, rich in trichomes, that can be sifted from the leaves, flowers and fruits of cannabis plants and either consumed in powder form or compressed to produce cakes of hashish.
+The term derives from colloquial Arabic كيف ar, meaning pleasure.

 Hashish

-Hashish (also spelled hasheesh, hashisha, or simply hash) is a concentrated resin cake or ball produced from pressed kief, the detached trichomes and fine material that falls off cannabis fruits, flowers and leaves. or from scraping the resin from the surface of the plants and rolling it into balls.
-It varies in color from black to golden brown depending upon purity and variety of cultivar it was obtained from.
+Hashish (also spelled hasheesh, hashisha, or simply hash) is a concentrated resin cake or ball produced from pressed kief, the detached trichomes and fine material that falls off cannabis fruits, flowers and leaves, or from scraping the resin from the surface of the plants and rolling it into balls.
+It varies in color from black to golden brown depending upon the purity and variety of cultivar it was obtained from.
 It can be consumed orally or smoked, and is also vaporized, or 'vaped'.
-The term "rosin hash" refers to a high quality solventless product obtained through heat and pressure.
+The term "rosin hash" refers to a high-quality, solventless product obtained through heat and pressure.

 Tincture

-Cannabinoids can be extracted from cannabis plant matter using high-proof spirits (often grain alcohol) to create a tincture, often referred to as "green dragon".
+Cannabinoids can be extracted from cannabis plant matter using high-proof spirits (often grain alcohol) to create a tincture, often called "green dragon".
 Nabiximols is a branded product name from a tincture manufacturing pharmaceutical company.

 Hash oil

 Hash oil is a resinous matrix of cannabinoids obtained from the cannabis plant by solvent extraction, formed into a hardened or viscous mass.
-Hash oil can be the most potent of the main cannabis products because of its high level of psychoactive compound per its volume, which can vary depending on the plant's mix of essential oils and psychoactive compounds.
+It can be the most potent of the main cannabis products because of its high level of psychoactive compound per volume, which can vary depending on the plant's mix of essential oils and psychoactive compounds.
 Butane and supercritical carbon dioxide hash oil have become popular in recent years.